How to Effortlessly Make and Style Your Bed in the Morning

-Because you'll be sleeping directly on top of it, it's a good idea to purchase a high-quality bottom sheet made of breathable material, like organic cotton.
-Organic cotton sheets with a thread count between 200 and 400 will remain nice and breathable in the summer but also keep you warm in the winter.
+Because you'll be sleeping directly on top of it, it's a good idea to purchase a high-quality bottom sheet made of breathable material, like cotton.
+Cotton sheets with a thread count between 200 and 400 will remain nice and breathable in the summer but also keep you warm in the winter.

 Step 4: Include a flat sheet (optional)

 On top of your fitted sheet, you may want to include a flat sheet, also known as a top sheet.
 Keep in mind this layer is optional.